 Red raises a brow, but hands it over silently.
 His curious expression turns to shock as she aligns the lens with the pokeball.
 “Wh-hey, Leaf, what…?”

 They watch the screen fill with the image of the sleeping pichu, the pokedex listing its mass, length, and other vitals.
 It’s dangerously low on blood, but nothing a pokemon center can’t fix.
 She places it back on his stomach, then meets his confused, wondering gaze.
-“She’s yours now.
-I want you to take her, okay?”
+“He’s yours now.
+I want you to take him, okay?”

-“I can’t… Leaf, get your dex and transfer it, her, over.
+“I can’t… Leaf, get your dex and transfer it, him, over.
 I can’t accept that, why would you-”